nuveo/cv-test/03-WheresWally/README.md

 3. Change the img_train_path and test_path variables to path of train and test datasets respectively on your machine
 4. Open the Classify_Wally.ipynb file in jupyter notebook or vscode with python extension

-If you want just compare, the results is in Results/Results_Wally_TestSet.csv
+If you want just compare, the results are in Results/Results_Wally_TestSet.csv